 Retirement Plan Provisions

 Plan 1 Plan 2 Plan 3

 About Plan 1 About Plan 2

-About Plan 2 Plan 2 is a defined benefit plan.
+Plan 1 is a defined benefit plan.
 The retirement benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
+Employees are eligible for Plan 1 if their membership date is before July 1, 2010, and they were vested as of January 1, 2013.
+Plan 2 is a defined benefit plan.
+The retirement benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
 Employees are eligible for Plan 2 if their membership date is on or after About the Hybrid Retirement Plan The Hybrid Retirement Plan combinent the features of a defined benefit plan and a defined contribution plan.
 Most members hired on or after January 1, 2014 are in this plan, as well as Plan 1 and Plan 2 members who were eligible and opted into the plan during a special election window. (see "Eligible Members") The defined benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
 The benefit from the defined contribution component of the plan depends on the member and employer contributions made to the plan and the investment performance of those contributions.
-In addition to the monthly benefit payment payable from the defined benefit plan at retirement, a member may start receiving distributions from the balance in the defined contribution account, reflecting the contributions, investment gains or
+In addition to the monthly benefit payment payable from the defined benefit plan at retirement, a member may start receiving distributions from the balance in the defined contribution account, reflecting the contributions, investment gains or losses, and any required fees.